IndiaAparicio/freedom/README.md

 You can find the presentation [here](https://github.com/IndiaAparicio/freedomGame/blob/master/documentations/presentations/final-presentation.pdf)

 I have [another repository](https://github.com/IndiaAparicio/freedomGame) that serves as the documenting repository of the entire project.
 It contains all documentation, lists, texts, presentations, intermediate statuses and discarded files.

+If you want to see the demo of the game, you can download the files [here](https://we.tl/t-MrsRmi41Hg)